smucclaw/eu-ai-act/act.md

 4a.
 Upon request of the provider or prospective provider of the AI system, the national competent authority shall provide, where applicable, a written proof of the activities successfully carried out in the sandbox.
 Such written proof could be taken into account by market surveillance authorities or notified bodies, as applicable, in the context of conformity assessment procedures or market surveillance checks.

 4b.
 The AI regulatory sandboxes shall be designed and implemented in such a way that, where relevant, they facilitate cross-border cooperation between the national competent authorities.

-5.
+Cooperation may also be envisaged with third countries outside the Union establishing

+5.   sandboxes and the European Data Protection Supervisor shall coordinate their activities

 National competent authorities shall make publicly available annual reports on on the implementation of the AI regulatory sandboxes, including good practices, lessons learnt and recommendations on their setup and, where relevant, on the application of this Regulation and other Union legislation supervised within the sandbox.
 Those annual reports shall be submitted to the AI Board which shall make publicly available a summary of all good practices, lessons learnt and recommendations.

 5b.
 The Commission shall ensure that information about AI regulatory sandboxes, including about those established under this Article, is available through the single information platform referred to in Article 55(3)(b).

-6. The modalities and the conditions for the establishment and operation of the AI regulatory sandboxes under this Regulation shall be adopted through implementing acts in accordance with the examination procedure referred to in Article 74(2).
+6. The modalities and the conditions for the establishment and operation of the AI regulatory sandboxes under this Regulation

+shall be adopted through implementing acts in accordance with the examination procedure referred to in Article 74(2).

 Those implementing acts shall include common main principles on the following issues: